mattie-ji/FPP-a7-p2-emptyset-D3-X7/README.md

 2. [Section3.nb](Section3.nb)
 3. [Section4.nb](Section4.nb)

+The Mathematica files are written in Mathematica 12.0, but they should be compatible with Mathematica 13.0.

 ## Other Directories
 The folders for this repository are as follows:
 1. [Dependency](Dependency) : Contains pre-computed points and other dependencies for the main Mathematica files.